Please send us your scan requests as usual using the Academic Request Form.

 You can also come into the Library if you have a timetabled class in CH004, CH116 or CH212.
 You do not need to book for this, but you must go directly to the room, and leave immediately when your class has finished

 Please see our Visitors and Alumni pages for information about our current services for visitors and external members.

 Please DO NOT travel to visit the Library without an appointment - you will not be able to use the Library for study, or to use any of the physical services located there.

 We want to let you know that we're still working hard to help and support you - so please ask us for help when you need it!

 Contacts and Help

-If you need help, you can firstly try searching our FAQs on Just Ask and if you don't find an answer, ask us using:
+If you need help, you can firstly try searching our FAQs on Just Ask and if you don't find an answer, you can

-stop processing SCONUL Access applications as the SCONUL Access scheme is currently suspended
+Sadly, we have had to stop processing SCONUL Access applications as the SCONUL Access scheme is currently suspended nationally.